Home > Hunting Uganda

 "I have dreamed of hunting in Africa since I was a small boy.
 I never expected to be able to experience Africa as it was in the early 1900's.
 But that's what the Karamoja area of Uganda is like right now.
 I have traveled in East Africa on business and for vacations eight times in the past.
 I was amazed to see this area of Uganda and I was not prepared for the beauty of the area."

-Read more about D R Hooker's first exploratory hunt in Karamoja, Uganda.
+Read more about the late D R Hooker's first exploratory hunt in Karamoja, Uganda.

-There is CITES quota for exporting leopard trophies from Uganda, however a leopard may only be hunted as a genuine PAC animal after complaint has been received from the locals.
+There is CITES quota for exporting leopard trophies from Uganda, however a leopard may only be hunted as a genuine PAC animal after complaint has been received from the locals and permission from the wildlife authority.

 Hippo may also only be hunted as PAC animals.